 MBA 535.
-Data Analytics (formerly BUS 585, Statistical Methods)
+Data Analytics

 Data analytics is a survey study of the role of analytics and its application to the strategic use in the modern business and organizational environment.
 The analysis of big data has applications across the spectrum of business, social science, politics, urban planning, and medical fields.
 Analytic solutions help organizations maximize the value of their data, unearth insights, build plans, and respond in real-time to customer demand.
 Students will come to appreciate the importance of customer-centric management and tools for understanding and predicting the behavior of customers.